 The rel attribute defines the relationship between the current page and the linked page or resource.

 rel="dns-prefetch" the browser performs a DNS resolution in advance.

 A prefetch enhances load times by caching a resolved domain name from a third-party or different domain.

-This is useful for a variety of external resources, such as
+This is useful for different external resources, such as

 Once a user actually requests these, they will be loaded faster.

 Tip: Don't use

 rel="dns-prefetch" on links to your own domain.
 The IP of your domain is already known.